Discovery & Platform Blueprint

 Architecture and governance are defined with clear non-functional requirements and measurable success criteria.

-A scalable WordPress platform should be built around predictable content models, strict plugin governance, and performance engineering.
+A scalable enterprise WordPress platform should be built around predictable content models, strict plugin governance, and WordPress performance engineering.
 When the platform is modernized with CI/CD, infrastructure automation, and an integration-first approach, content teams are enabled to ship faster and more consistently across sites, markets, and campaigns.

 A full review is performed across theme, plugins, hosting, and workflows to identify stability, security, and performance bottlenecks.